paramaggarwal/blog/content/how-megapixels-and-zoom-fool-you/index.md

 ---
-title: "How Megapixels and Zoom Fool You"
+title: 'How Megapixels and Zoom Fool You'
-description: "You, yes you, are under the hold of a marketing gimmick of the camera companies.
+description: 'You, yes you, are under the hold of a marketing gimmick of the camera companies.
 Want more megapixels?
 Pay us more.
 Why should you want more megapixels?
-Because we advertised it to be better and…"
+Because we advertised it to be better and…'
-date: "2016-02-16T13:42:02.378Z"
+date: '2016-02-16T13:42:02.378Z'
 categories:
   - Myths
   - Photography Tips